spierala/mini-rx-store/docs/docs/component-store.md

 }
 ```

+"Local" extensions are merged with the (global) extensions from `configureComponentStores`.
-Every `CounterStore` instance will have the LoggerExtension **and** the
+Therefore, every `CounterStore` instance will have the LoggerExtension (from the local extension setup) **and** the
-ImmutableStateExtension from the global `configureComponentStores` setup:
+ImmutableStateExtension (from the `configureComponentStores` extensions).

-"local" extensions are merged with the extensions from `configureComponentStores`.
+If an extension is defined globally and locally, then the local extension takes precedence.

 :::info
 It makes sense to add the ImmutableStateExtension to `configureComponentStores`.